Sightings: Heartland Ghost

 Sightings: Heartland Ghost is a 2002 film that originally aired on Showtime based on the TV series Sightings and inspired by true events.
 The film was written by Phil Penningroth and directed by Brian Trenchard-Smith.

 Plot

-In this creepy ghost story, a Kansas couple's claim that their Victorian house is haunted prompts a visit from the crew of "Sightings", a TV show exploring paranormal events.
-Nobody believes the couple's story - especially cynical producer Derek (Beau Bridges), but show psychic Allen (Miguel Ferrer) begins feeling the presence of several entities, including a little girl.
+A Kansas couple's claim that their Victorian house is haunted prompts a visit from the crew of "Sightings", a TV show exploring paranormal events.
+Nobody believes the couple's story - especially cynical producer Derek, but show psychic Allen begins feeling the presence of several entities, including a little girl.